|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Ni bottom R = 8.9

 2) Note that the NaCl and the NiCl2 tend to sink in the liquid sulfur/sodium polysulfide.
-An important part of cell design is ensuring adequate fluid circulation in the cathlode structure.
+An important part of cell design is ensuring adequate fluid circulation adjacent to the cathlode structure.
 Note that Na2S5 and S8 are immiscible.
-Additives are required to make sulfur electrically conduct.
+If the temperature is not correct for Na2S5 transport in S8 additives are required to make sulfur electrically conduct.
 Note that at low temperatures the density of S8 is 2.07 and is denser than the Na2Sx.
-The temperature at which the density of S8 becomes less than the density of Na2Sx may represent an optimum operating point.
+The temperature at which the density of liquid S8 equals the density of liquid Na2S5 likely represents the optimum cell operating temperature.

 3) The net chemical reaction is: